Kiki79250CoC/SMWMTL/SystemComp.md

 - ¹ : Windows XP can have some features missing like SMWMTL_Update or built-in application that don't support this OS.
 - ² : Windows 10 1507 can have a broken compatibility with OS detection.
 - ³ : SMWMTL 1.xx help file mentions only Windows 8+ as compatible.
 These versions can run on XP, Vista and 7 fine.
+- ⁴ : In these Pre-20H2 released versions, Windows 10 20H2 and above are listed as "Windows 10 2009"
-- ⁴ : Windows 10 20H2 detection is broken due to Registry Key changes.
+- ⁵ : Windows 10 20H2 detection is broken due to Registry Key changes.

 ## Server Windows versions :
 *For who use Windows Server as main OS (yes, these people exists).*